 Tallyfy is a solution that focuses on managing things that are done over and over and over again, AKA repeatable processes.
 If you find you’re using Wrike for the same thing repeatedly, Tallyfy is the Wrike alternative for you.

-Able to create useful blueprints — Tallyfy allows users to create blueprints, which are the “master templates” of any repeatable process.
-Blueprints establish the steps that are repeated every time a process is carried out.
+Able to create useful templates — Tallyfy allows users to create templates, which are like recipes of any repeatable process.
+Templates establish the steps that are repeated every time a process is carried out.
 They’re super useful for businesses who find themselves repeating the same tasks over and over again.